sage-code/maj/case.md

 a constructed language can have good use-cases.

-* Maj is an experimental language with a new form of writing,
+* Maj is an experimental language for Latin writing,
 * Maj writing can be used to write existing languages,
 * Maj can be used to learn other Romanic languages.

+**for Internet**

+Maj is for Internet.
+It is for software developers from diverse countries to be able to work together in a large team even if they do not know English at all.
+Maj can enable communities of exceptional persons to improve themselves.

 **for peace**

 Maj is a language of peace.
-While you learn this language you also learn peace. the language is used to create ideas of serenity and soul purity. this will influence you in a good way make you a better person.
+While you learn this language you also learn peace. the language is used to create ideas of serenity and purity. this will influence you in a good way making you a better person.

 **for making**